deponere/get-and-cleaning-data_course-project/codebook.md

 ##Question 5)
-Next we leverage the ddply function to *group* the dataframe and calculate the means column wise for each activity. the result are 30 objects with 6 activities and result in a data.frame with 180 obs. and 563 columns we store that in Ask5 as a data.frame
+Next we leverage the ddply function to *group* the dataframe and calculate the means column wise for each activity. the result are 30 objects with 6 activities and result in a data.frame with 180 obs. and 88 columns we store that in Ask5 as a data.frame, the
+  Subject column is an integer
+  Activity is an Factor with 6 levels
-*(From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject)*
+  All the other column are float representing the mean of the columns based on groupings *(From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject)*

 Last we save Ask1-Ask5 to sidk as .csv for further coding